 Budapest, Vienna, Prague

-Pro Tip: European travelers eager to see more places could condense their route and add Krakow as a fourth destination!
+Pro Tip: European travelers eager to see more places could condense this route and add Krakow as a fourth destination!

 Barcelona, Madrid, Porto, Lisbon

-Top Tip: Drop one day from each of the above and spend 4 days on Madeira Island, Portugal!
+Top Tip: Drop one day from each of the above and spend 4 days on Madeira or in the Azores!

 Berlin, Dusseldorf, Frankfurt, Munich

-Alternatively, make room for a day or two in Wurzburg or Nuremberg when traveling from Frankfurt to Munich.
-We visited these two cities on an Amsterdam to Budapest Cruise and they were two of our favorite places along the entire route!
+Alternatively, make room for a day in Wurzburg or Nuremberg when traveling from Frankfurt to Munich.
+We visited these cities on an Amsterdam to Budapest Cruise and they were two of our favorite places along the entire route!

-A wonderful way of planning a trip to Europe for 2 weeks includes both major cities and charming towns – and it’s possible with a London, Amsterdam, Brussels, Bruges, Paris trip plan.
+A wonderful way of planning a trip to Europe for 2 weeks includes both major cities and charming towns.
+That’s totally possible with a London, Amsterdam, Brussels, Bruges, Paris trip plan!

-Start with 3 days in London, then spend 3 days in Amsterdam (with a day trip to Haarlem), followed by 2 days in Brussels (or Ghent) and 2 days in Bruges – then end with 3 days in Paris.
+Start with 3 days in London, then spend 3 in Amsterdam (with a day trip to Haarlem).
+Continue on with 2 days in Brussels (or Ghent) and 2 days in Bruges – then end with 3 days in Paris.

 Paris, Strasbourg, Colmar, Basel, Zurich

-Another example of how to plan a two week trip in Europe visiting cities large and small in multiple countries is a combined France and Switzerland vacation.
-With the right itinerary, you can visit Paris, Strasbourg, Colmar, Basel and Zurich!
+Another example of how to plan a two week trip in Europe visiting cities in multiple countries is a combined France and Switzerland vacation.

-On this trip, visit Paris in 4 days, Strasbourg in 3 days, Colmar in 2 Days, Basel in 2 days and Zurich in 3 days.
+On this route, visit Paris in 4 days, Strasbourg for 3 days, Colmar in 2 Days, Basel for 2 days and Zurich in 3 days.

 Dubrovnik, Hvar, Split, Zagreb

-Pro Tip: Read more advice in our Guide on How To Plan a Trip to Croatia and get additional details for a 1 Week Croatia Itinerary.
+Pro Tip: Read more in our guide on How To Plan a Trip to Croatia and get alternate ideas for a 1 Week Croatia Itinerary.

 Plan Trip to Europe: What Type of Vacation?

-If you are taking a solo trip to Europe, planning what to do is fairly simple – as it is all up to you!
-However, if you are planning a family trip to Europe, a group vacation with friends or designing a once-in-a-lifetime honeymoon in Europe, you will want to make sure you are planning activities that suit everyone going on the trip.
+If you are taking a solo trip to Europe, choosing what to do is fairly simple – as it is all up to you!
+However, if you are planning a family trip to Europe, a group vacation with friends or a European honeymoon, you will want to make sure the location suits everyone.

 Book a Trip to Europe: With or Without Guide

-As you consider the best way to travel through Europe, determine if you want to plan on your own or have a guide lead the way.
+As you consider the best way to travel through Europe, determine if you want to go on your own or have a guide lead the way.

-Throughout this travel guide to Europe Trip Planning, we are sharing steps to travel independently – but we do want to mention a few benefits of hiring a guide instead.
+Throughout this travel guide to Europe Trip Planning, we share steps to travel independently – but do want to mention a few benefits of hiring a guide instead.

-Traveling on a guided trip is quite a bit more expensive, but it alleviates the stress and hassle of making plans and decisions on your own.
+Traveling on a guided trip is quite a bit more expensive, but it alleviates the hassle of making plans and decisions.
 Rather than worrying about where to go next and how you will get there, you get to sit back, relax and enjoy your hard earned vacation.

 How To Plan a European Trip that is Partially Guided